Sponge Cake (Mamon)

 - Cream the butter and sugar using an electric mixer or whisk until creamy.
 Make sure the butter is at room temperature.

 - Then sift the flour and baking powder to the bowl.
-Fold it using spatula until smooth and no shades of flour.
+Fold it, using spatula, until it’s smooth and no shades of flour are evident.

-- Line the muffin cups in the muffin tray.
-Spray each cups with baking spray.
+- Line a muffin tray with muffin cups.
+Spray each cup with baking spray.

-- Fill with batter using ice cream scooper or spoon until 3/4 full.
+- Fill each cup with batter using an ice cream scooper or spoon until 3/4 full.

-- Bake in a preheated oven at 350 degrees F for at least 20-25 minutes or until toothpick inserted comes out clean.
+- Bake in a preheated oven at 350 degrees F for at least 20-25 minutes or until an inserted toothpick comes out clean.

-- Allow to cool in wire wrack and serve.
+- Allow to cool in wire wrack.
+Serve and enjoy you sponge cake.

 Share This Recipe